kohkimakimoto/jitome/README.md

 ## Usage

-Run `jitome -i` to create `jitome.yml` file and you should edit it.
+Run `jitome -i` to create `jitome.yml` file that is a main configuration file for jitome.
 The following is an example of configuration.

 ```yaml